Henry-Hiles/nexus/README.md

-# nexus
+# Nexus Client

-A new Flutter project.
+A simple and user-friendly Matrix client made with Flutter and the Matrix Dart SDK.